graphpql/graphpinator/docs/UnderTheHood.md

 ***

-## Normalizing - validating and comparing parsed result against given schema
+## Normalizing - validating and comparing request against given schema

 Normalizing stage is responsible for converting `Parser\ParseResult` into `Request\Operation`, which is a fully validated object that can be executed and resolved in next stage.